 That said, more recent iPhones and iPads are capable of extremely fast charging if you have the right kit.
 The following six devices are compatible with “fast charging,” which can take an iPhone from 0% to 50% in just half an hour: iPhone 8, iPhone 8 Plus, iPhone X, iPad Pro 12.9-inch (1st gen), iPad Pro 12.9-inch (2nd gen), and iPad Pro 10.5-inch.

 To fast charge you’ll need a USB-C to Lightning charger running at either 29W, 61W, or 79W.
 These are much chunkier than the regular adapters, and if you have a MacBook you likely have one of them already.
 You’ll just need to pick up a new cable with USB-C on one end and Lightning on the other.

 The guys at Birchtree have done some experiments to see exactly how these methods compare to each other in terms of speed.
 The chart below shows fast charging in red, regular wired charging in yellow and the two levels of wireless charging in green and blue.
 Big differences, huh?

 These findings show that investing in a fast charging setup will fill your battery to 50% twice as quickly as a regular wire, although the benefits are smaller over a two-hour cycle.
-Meanwhile, the improved wireless charging coming with iOS 11.2 doesn’t look like that much a step up, and is still about half the speed of the regular 5W charger that comes with all iPhones.
+Meanwhile, even the improved 7.5W wireless charging is still only about half the speed of the regular 5W charger that comes with all iPhones.

 Wireless charging is still a great feature, but remember that it’s useful for its convenience rather than it’s speed.
-If you need a quick top-up, it’s always better to use a cable.
+It’s perfect for overnight charging or long periods of inactivity, but if you need a quick top-up it’s always better to use a cable.